 Business School graduates continue to secure graduate level positions, according to the results of the Destinations of Leavers from Higher Education (DLHE) 2017 survey.

-- Graduate Prospects: 89.3% of employed graduates are in any graduate-level employment, further study or a combination of the two.
+- Graduate Prospects: 89.3% of graduates are in any graduate-level employment, further study or a combination of the two.

 - Graduate Employment: 92.6% of employed graduates are in graduate-level employment.